Conorc1000/Oauth2Tutorial/README.md

 # OAuth2 Tutorial

 The following is a walkthrough to set up a simple OAuth2 authenticated application.
+We recommend you do this tutorial in a :pear:

 Come join our chat to discuss cookies and authentication!